Hemi-Vision: Background

 The album was recorded in six weeks at Presence Studios and Phase One Studios.
-According to Gordie Johnson, this was the first album that the band had recorded with an adequate budget, having $65,000 Canadian at their disposal.
+According to Gordie Johnson, this was the first album that the band had recorded with an adequate budget, having $65,000 (CAD) at their disposal.
 Johnson collaborated with several other songwriters for this album.
 "Gone for Good", "Empty Head", and "If I Had My Way" were co-written with Patrick Ballantyne; "La Stralla" and "Skull King" with Andrew Whiteman; "Tired All The Time" with bandmate Kelly Hoppe; "Opem Up Baby" with Dan Gallagher; "Tommy Johnson" with Dave Wall; and "Diggin' a Hole" with Gallagher and Andy Curran.

 25th Anniversary Deluxe Edition

 On September 25, 2020, the band released a 25th anniversary deluxe edition of the album.